maveric-coder/Terraform/README.md

 <br>By default, state is stored in file called terraform.tfstate.
 <br>Prior to any modification operation, Terraform refreshes tfstate file.
 <br>Resource dependency metadata is also tracked via the state file.
-<br>Helps boost deployment perfoemance by caching resource attributes for subsequent use.
+<br>Helps boost deployment performance by caching resource attributes for subsequent use.

 ### Terraform State command